European Foundation

 Background information

-To compensate citizens and businesses for the rising energy prices, the government decided to take various measures to soften the increase of the energy bill for Dutch citizens.
-This measure concerns an extra tax reduction on the energy bill and on top of that a reduction of the tax rate on electricity in 2022.
+To compensate citizens and businesses for the rising energy prices, the government is taking various measures to alleviate higher energy prices for households.
+This measure includes an extra tax reduction on energy bills and a reduction of the tax rate on electricity in 2022.

-Other measures which are part of the set of measures to partly compensate for rising energy costs for households include Extra energy allowance for lower incomes , Reduction in VAT on energy and excise duty on petrol and diesel and More money for households to take energy-saving measures .
+Other measures to partly compensate for rising energy costs for households include Extra energy allowance for lower incomes , Reduction in VAT on energy and excise duty on petrol and diesel and More money for households to take energy-saving measures .

 Content of measure